mmngreco/IneqPy/README.rst

 PyIneq Package
 ==============

 This package provides statistics to do a properly quantitative analysis of inequality.
-Among the estimators provide you can find:
+Among the estimators provided by this package you can find:

 - Atkinson Index
 - Gini Index
 - Kakwani Index